starter-code/res-gen/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
 about: Report a bug that needs to be fixed
-title: '[Bug] Default Bug Title'
+title: 'Default Bug Title'
-labels: ''
+labels: 'bug'
 assignees: ''
 ---